-How do I calculate annual leave for a new starter, who commences employment part way through the College Leave year?
+How do I calculate annual leave for a new starter who commences employment part way through the College Leave year?

 Full details for calculating both holiday and mandatory leave are set out on the annual leave pages of the HR website.
-An annual leave record form is available from the HR forms webpage to record leave taken.

-member of staff is leaving and they have taken leave in excess of their entitlement.
+Member of staff is leaving, and they have taken leave in excess of their entitlement.
 What should I do?

 How is annual leave calculated during maternity leave?